skip to Main Content

 Ascension Day is celebrated on May 25th and marks the ascension of Jesus Christ into heaven.
 This day is observed with religious services and processions.

 Corpus Christi is celebrated on June 15th and honors the body and blood of Jesus Christ.
-This day is marked by religious processions and is particularly important for Catholics.
+Religious processions mark this day and is particularly important for Catholics.

 Saint Peter and Saint Paul’s Day is celebrated on June 29th and honors the two important Christian saints.
 This day is observed with religious services and processions.